-When you set up a SAML Authentication Endpoint in ScreenSteps you upload an X.509 Certificate in PEM format.
+When you set up Single Sign-on using SAML in ScreenSteps you upload an X.509 Certificate in PEM format.
 This file is provided by your SAML provider.
 (If you are using Salesforce then the certificate is included in the Identify Provider Metadata file that you uploaded.)
 When that certificate expires you must upload a new certificate in order for your ScreenSteps SAML integration to continue to work properly.

 Which SAML provider is your ScreenSteps Authentication Endpoint connected to?